 For more information on this project or to make a donation, please visit the Alma Foundation to learn more.See Tour

 Every year, over 200,000 pilgrims walk the various routes of the Camino de Santiago.
 Coming from all corners of the world—with diverse needs, expectations, and reasons for walking—these travelers require lots of care from their host country.
 The Federación Española de Asociaciones de Amigos del Camino de Santiago (Spanish Federation of Associations of Friends of the Camino de Santiago) coordinates a vast national network of hostels, volunteers, parishes, churches, and shelters in an effort to keep pilgrims safe, healthy, and informed about their journey.
 Along with organizing and managing shelters along the many routes, they train volunteers, petition for the upkeep of sections of the path, and produce publications relating to The Way.
-Country Walkers is proud to support their efforts on behalf of every Camino de Santiago guest.
-Travelers will be able to see this organization in action when we visit one of their pilgrim hostels in Burgos.See Tour
+Country Walkers is proud to support the Burgos Association of Friends of the Camino de Santiago and their efforts on behalf of every Camino de Santiago guest.
+Travelers will be able to see this organization in action when we visit their pilgrim hostel in Burgos.See Tour

 In Africa, currently 345 million people live without access to clean drinking water.
 We hope to change this.
 Together with our local partners in Zambia at “Charity Begins at Home,” we’re supporting the “Commit to Clean Water” Fund.
 This initiative seeks to transform rural communities by drilling wells into deep aquifers and pumping potable water to the surface.
 Country Walkers seeks to fund the creation of at least three such wells, each benefiting a village of 70 or more people.